linnarsson-lab/osmFISH_celltype_analysis/README.md

 * networkx

 ## Get started
-* Download/Clone the sourcecode
+* Download/Clone the source code
 * Move to the folder `cd osmFISH_celltype_analysis`
 * Run jupyter notebook `jupyter notebook`
-* Make sure the path to the .loom file is correct
+* Make sure the path to the `.loom` file is correct
 * Run the notebook